Singularities of thermal correlators at strong coupling: The light cone of the AdS black hole

 \section{The light cone of the AdS black hole}

 In this section we will review the kinematics of null geodesics in the AdS black hole.
 Since we are interested in geodesics connecting two points on the boundary, they can never go inside the photon sphere.
 Using these geodesics we are able to find the location of the new singularities on the boundary.
-Some of these singularities were noted in \cite{bulkcone}.
+Some of these singularities were noted in \cite{bulkcone} (see also \cite{twosided,festuccia,hoyos} for the two-sided case).
 We will generalize them here and show in later sections how they are resolved by stringy effects. \\ The AdS$_{d+1}$-Schwarzschild metric is

 where

 From now on we choose the normalization of $G_N$ such that $ w_d=1$. \\ We consider a geodesic on the equatorial plane.
 The energy and angular momentum are

 Using this we find